apigee/apigee-go-gen/README.md

 You can change the `@latest` tag for any other version that has been tagged. (e.g. `@v0.1.1`)

-**Note**: Having Go installed on your system is not a requirement to use the tools.
-Once the tools have been compiled, they are standalone executable binaries that you can use in any other machine with the same operating system and architecture.
+> [!NOTE]
+> The Go tool (and compiler) is only necessary to build the tools in this repo.
+> Once built, you can copy the tool binaries and use them in any other
+> machine of the same architecture and operating system (without needing Go).

 ## Support
 This is not an officially supported Google product